-Managed security services (MSS) are outsourced services provided by third-party companies to manage and protect an organization’s cybersecurity operations.
+Managed security services (MSS) are outsourced services provided by third-party companies (sometimes called managed security service providers or MSSPs) to manage and protect an organization’s cybersecurity operations.

 These services typically include monitoring, managing, and responding to security threats, vulnerabilities, and incidents in real time.
 MSS providers offer a range of security functions such as intrusion detection, firewall management, vulnerability scanning, threat intelligence, and security event management.
 By adopting managed security services, organizations can improve their security posture, ensure compliance with regulations, and reduce the burden on in-house IT and security teams.